mrled/keymap.click/docs/devnotes.md

 Microsoft keyboards tend to use something that looks like a menu, so I'll probably have to find something like that.

-## Fix mobile view

-I broke it ages ago, going to have to dive in deep there probably

-Update: recent changes have improved this, but the biggest problem is that it's not drawing lines on the canvas that extends past the view port.

-20200729 Update: I think all the lines are drawing correctly now, and when I moved the KeyInfo panel back to the bottom, this is mostly OK?
-But I'm still seeing problems with two of the green lines when I select the `[]` keys, only on mobile.

 ## Add content for all the keys I want

 Fill out key info content with references.